Frames Used for 7x9”, 6x12” and 10.5x14” Prints

-The best way to preserve and display your print is to have it professionally matted and framed with museum-quality materials.
-If you’re framing the print yourself, use only “acid-free” mats, backing board, hinges or adhesive, and framing.
-Always use a mat; digital fine art prints should not touch the glass in a frame.
+The best way to preserve and display your print is to have it professionally matted and framed with archival materials.
+If you’re framing the print yourself, use only “acid-free” mats, foam board, hinges or adhesive, and framing.
+Always use a mat.
+Digital fine art prints should not touch the glass in a frame.

 How long will my print last?

 The print permanence of the ink-and-paper combination used in our studio has been tested by Wilhelm Imaging Research, Inc. and rated at 82 years (archivally framed prints displayed under glass), 160 years (archivally framed prints displayed under UV-filtering glass), and 68 years (unframed prints).
 The coating applied to the finished print may double the lightfast ratings if framed with archival materials and UV-filtering glazing.
 These estimates are not a guarantee, only a rating based on extensive testing by industry experts.

 Will my print fit in a standard-size frame?

 Our 7x9” images are printed on 11x14” paper.
 Both 10.5x14” and 12x16” images are printed on 16x20” paper.
 These are industry standard sizes, but should be matted before framing.